Ethiopian Airlines CEO promises to get to bottom of flight 302 crash

-ADDIS ABABA (Reuters) - Ethiopian Airlines CEO Tewolde Gebremariam said on Monday the airline would work with investigators in Ethiopia, the United States and elsewhere “to figure out what went wrong with flight 302”.
+ADDIS ABABA, March 25 (Reuters) - Ethiopian Airlines CEO Tewolde Gebremariam said on Monday the airline would work with investigators in Ethiopia, the United States and elsewhere “to figure out what went wrong with flight 302”.

 We will “work with Boeing and our colleagues in all the airlines to make air travel even safer,” he said in a statement, after Ethiopian Airlines flight 302 crashed minutes after take-off from Addis Ababa on March 10 killing all 157 aboard.